Brittle Minds, Fixable Activations: Understanding Belief Representations in Language Models: Results

-Results from our study on model size and fine-tuning are shown in \Cref{fig:size-ft}.
-When considering \textit{oracle} beliefs, probing accuracy rapidly converges to $100$, with larger models showing faster convergence rates.
-The smallest Pythia-70m that performs slightly worse but still achieves $95\%$ accuracy despite having less than $0.6\%$ of the parameters of Pythia-12B.
-This finding suggests that even small LMs can effectively represent beliefs from an omniscient perspective.
+\paragraph{Effect of Model Size and Fine-tuning} Results from our study on model size and fine-tuning are shown in \Cref{fig:size-ft}.
+For \textit{oracle} beliefs, probing accuracy rapidly converges to $100$, with larger models showing faster convergence.
+Even the smallest Pythia-70m achieves $95\%$ accuracy.
+For \textit{protagonist} beliefs, we notice a similar pattern across most models, where accuracy at early layers is particularly low and then increases at the intermediate layers.
+What happens at early layers is overfitting, which may be caused by spurious features introduced by the initial coding strategy of language models, where individual token representations are mixed together \citep{gurnee2023finding}.
+We further discuss this in \Cref{sec:overfitting}.

-For \textit{protagonist} beliefs, accuracy also increases with model size, although there is a performance gap between Llama-2 and Pythia.
-For example, Llama2-13B reaches around $80\%$, while Pythia-12B achieves approximately $60\%$.
-This gap is likely due to Llama-2 being trained on nearly seven times more tokens than Pythia.
-The figure also shows that accuracy at early layers is particularly low across all models.
-We speculate that this is due to the initial coding strategy of LMs that uses the first layers to combine individual tokens into more semantically meaningful representations \cite{gurnee2023finding}.
-Probes on fine-tuned LMs show significantly better accuracy with improvements of up to $29\%$ for Llama2-7B-chat and $26\%$ for Pythia-6.9B-chat with respect to their base version.
-Fine-tuned 7B LMs outperform (Llama-2) or are on par (Pythia) with twice as large base models (12/13B), highlighting the importance of fine-tuning in developing representations of others' beliefs.
-This resonates with cognitive psychology findings that ToM development is closely linked to social communication \cite{tomasello2010origins, sidera2018theory, ma2023examining}, which instruction-tuning and RLHF may help induce in language models.
-For larger LMs, the improvements from fine-tuning decrease as model size increases (\Cref{subfig:llama-max-acc}).
-We characterise the relationship between probe accuracy and model size in \Cref{fig:fits}, where we consider the \textit{best} probe accuracy for every LM, i.e. the highest accuracy among probes $\{g_l\}$ trained on $\{a_l\}$ for a LM $f$.
-For Llama-2 base, the best probe accuracy scales logarithmically with model size ($R^2 = 0.98$, \Cref{subfig:llama-base-max-acc-log}), whereas for fine-tuned it scales linearly ($R=1.0$, cf.\ \Cref{subfig:llama-chat-max-acc-log}).
-For Pythia base, the best probe accuracy also scales logarithmically with model size ($R^2 = 0.96$, \Cref{subfig:pythia-base-max-acc-log}).
+In general, probing accuracy increases with model size, although there is a performance gap between Llama-2 and Pythia.
+For example, Llama2-13B reaches around $80\%$ accuracy, while Pythia-12B achieves approximately $60\%$.
+This gap is likely due to Llama-2 being trained on nearly seven times more tokens than Pythia (cf.\ \Cref{tab:models_details}).
+Probes from fine-tuned LMs show significantly better accuracy, with improvements of up to $+29\%$ for Llama2-7B-chat (SFT + RLHF) and $+26\%$ for Pythia-6.9B-chat (SFT) compared to probes from their base version.
+The same probes outperform (Llama-2) or are on par (Pythia) with probes trained on twice as large base models (12/13B).
+This highlights a key role of fine-tuning in shaping belief representations in smaller LMs.
+The performance gap closes for the largest Llama2-70B, for which the improvements from fine-tuning are marginal.